MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

 ## MI2CAST Supports
 In this section, we will provide a list of formats or tools that support the MI2CAST guidelines to represent causal statements.

-### The causalBuilder
+### causalBuilder

-Interface for the curation of causal statements causalBuilder website: [https://vtoure.github.io/causalBuilder/](https://vtoure.github.io/causalBuilder/)
+Interface for the curation of causal statements
+causalBuilder website: [https://vtoure.github.io/causalBuilder/](https://vtoure.github.io/causalBuilder/)